This post may contain affiliate links. Please read our disclosure policy.

 Step One – Add the onions to the bottom of the slow cooker.

-Step Two – Add the corned beef and seasoning packet.
+Step Two -Rinse the corned beef well, then add it to the slow cooker, and sprinkle over the seasoning packet.

 Step Three – Add the carrots, potatoes, and garlic; you can peel the potatoes if you prefer.
 Add the water.